gordonb3/oikomaticz/src/hardware/eHouse/README.txt

-#eHouse BMS integration with Domoticz Rev.1
+#eHouse BMS integration with Oikomaticz Rev.1

 eHouse BMS is Building Management System and Home, Office, Hotel Automation -  from DIY to PRO (controllers, accessories, switchboards, software)